NatnaelSisay/SecureLinks/Readme.md

 ## Optimizations
 - Optimized sorting for Items, to show recently updated to the top
+- Use Thymeleaf-layout to structure the page and reduce duplication
 - Deploy application on AWS(EC2 or ECS/Farget)

 ## Lessons Learned:

-Learning how OAuth2 works and the difference b/n OIDC(Open Id connect) and OAuth was eye opening experience.
-For future reference
+Learning how OAuth2 works and the difference between OIDC (OpenID Connect) and OAuth was an eye-opening experience.
+For future reference, Google provides OIDC, while GitHub does not.
-Google provides OIDC and GitHub don't provide that, knowing that will enable us to customize our support for different authorization servers.
+Knowing that will enable us to customize our support for different authorization servers.

 ## Examples: